hyp3rd/telegram-discord-bridge/README.md

 [![Pylint](https://github.com/hyp3rd/telegram-discord-bridge/actions/workflows/pylint.yml/badge.svg)][pylint_badge]

-A `Python` bot to forward messages from those pesky Telegram channels to a shiny Discord channel, because why not?
+A `Python` bridge to forward messages from those pesky Telegram channels to a shiny Discord channel, because why not?
 It is highly customizable and allows you to configure various settings, such as forwarding messages with specific hashtags, mentioning roles or users in Discord, and more.

 ## Cunning Features